arkency/posts/posts/2013-12-26-rails-and-soa-do-i-really-need-to-have-this-big-app.md

 ---
-title: "Rails and SOA: Do I really need to have this big app?"
 created_at: 2013-12-26 14:15:56 +0100
 publish: true
 author: Marcin Grzywaczewski
 tags: [ 'architecture', 'rails', 'service objects', 'multiapp', 'soa' ]
 newsletter: arkency_form
 ---

+# Rails and SOA: Do I really need to have this big app?

 Developing complex web applications (not particularly Rails apps) is a tricky task.
 You write your models, controllers, services and optimize application